 The annual Association of Test Publishers (ATP) Conference, Innovations in Testing, is scheduled for March 5-8, 2017.

-Widely recognized as the top venue to exchange ideas, best practices, research and applications for the testing industry.
+ATP is widely recognized as the top venue to exchange ideas, best practices, research and applications for the testing industry.
 Pacific Metrics will be hosting an exhibitors booth and sponsoring the event.
 We’re proud of our association with ATP and look forward to another exciting event!
 In addition, our esteemed colleagues will be presenting on two topics: Fairness in Automated Scoring and Universal Test Assembly with CAT.

 The 2016 Conference on Test Security will be held on October 18-20 in Cedar Rapids.
 Our Director of Research Innovation, Dr. Wim J. van der Linden, will be hosting a presentation on the topic of “Bayesian Detection of Cheating on Tests.”